Applications of artificial intelligence: Government

+Law

+Legal analysis

+AI is a mainstay of law-related professions.
+Algorithms and machine learning do some tasks previously done by entry-level lawyers.
+While its use is common, it is not expected to replace most work done by lawyers in the near future.

+The electronic discovery industry uses machine learning to reduce manual searching.

+Law enforcement and legal proceedings

+Law enforcement has begun using facial recognition systems (FRS) to identify suspects from visual data.
+FRS results have proven to be more accurate when compared to eyewitness results.
+Furthermore, FRS has shown to have much a better ability to identify individuals when video clarity and visibility are low in comparison to human participants.

+COMPAS is a commercial system used by U.S. courts to assess the likelihood of recidivism.

+One concern relates to algorithmic bias, AI programs may become biased after processing data that exhibits bias.
+ProPublica claims that the average COMPAS-assigned recidivism risk level of black defendants is significantly higher than that of white defendants.

+In 2019, the city of Hangzhou, China established a pilot program artificial intelligence-based Internet Court to adjudicate disputes related to ecommerce and internet-related intellectual property claims.
+Parties appear before the court via videoconference and AI evaluates the evidence presented and applies relevant legal standards.

 Manufacturing

 Sensors

 Artificial intelligence has been combined with digital spectrometry by IdeaCuria Inc., enable applications such as at-home water quality monitoring.

 Toys and games

-In the 1990s early AIs controlled Tamagotchis and Giga Pets, the Internet, and the first widely released robot, Furby.
+In the 1990s, early artificial intelligence tools controlled Tamagotchis and Giga Pets, the Internet, and the first widely released robot, Furby.
 Aibo was a domestic robot in the form of a robotic dog with intelligent features and autonomy.

 Mattel created an assortment of AI-enabled toys that "understand" conversations, give intelligent responses, and learn.

 Oil and gas

 Oil and gas companies have used artificial intelligence tools to automate functions, foresee equipment issues, and increase oil and gas output.

-Transport

-Automotive

-AI in transport is expected to provide safe, efficient, and reliable transportation while minimizing the impact on the environment and communities.
-The major development challenge is the complexity of transportation systems that involves independent components and parties, with potentially conflicting objectives.